You might be thinking: “How different can standing seam metal roofing and exposed fastener metal roofing really be?”

 NO SEAMING REQUIRED – Exposed fastener systems do not require hand or mechanical seaming the two panels.
 Most systems use a lap seam where the edges of each panel overlap the one adjacent to it and are then fastened down together at the same time.
 This is often why exposed fastener metal roofing tends to be considered the less labor-intensive option when compared to standing seam metal roofing.

 PERFORMS RELATIVELY WELL – Exposed fastener systems do hold up to weather conditions relatively well, especially if it’s been correctly installed for its environment.
-Plus, there typically aren’t broad, flat areas most of the panels, which helps reduce the visibility of oil canning if it occurs.
+Plus, there typically aren’t broad, flat areas on most of the panels, which helps reduce the visibility of oil canning if it occurs.
 Also, since you can screw down the entire width of the panel, you have many attachments points to the deck.
 However, most exposed fastener systems are not engineered to stringent industry standards like standing seam metal roofing is, meaning how the roof will perform isn’t verifiable.
 Panel testing, if any, varies based on the manufacturer and system being offered.
 It’s important to ensure that the product you are purchasing has the appropriate testing for the building type and location.

 MORE CONTRACTORS HAVE SKILLS & TOOLS TO INSTALL IT – Many contractors promote that they know how to install metal, but keep in mind that installing standing seam and installing exposed fastener panels require a much different skill set.
 Since exposed fastener metal roofing is easier to install, most contractors who install roofing have the necessary knowledge, experience, and tools needed to offer exposed fastener systems to their customers.
 Installing all metal roofing requires skill as far as lining up the panels, correctly spacing the fasteners, and cutting the panels to match the roof’s geometry, it doesn’t require the same level of craftsmanship as a standing seam metal roofing does.